Eveng0413/Grader-Matching-System/README.md

 ### Instructor view:
 When the instructor first makes an account, the student view will be present until the admin approves the instructor.
 Once approved, the instructor can recommend students and evaluate the student.
 -- Recommend student:
    In the nav bar, the button recommend student, the instructor can include the student's name, email, course to recommend, instructor email, and if they want to recommend the student.
-Once this is submitted it can be viewed in student details in the admin manage applicants button.
+   There are two types of recommendation: one is request for upcoming semester, and annother is recommendation for future semester.
+Once this is submitted the request for upcoming semester can be viewed in the admin manage applicants button and the recommendation for future semester can be viewed in student details.
    <img width="648" alt="Screenshot 2023-12-03 at 7 32 06 PM" src="https://github.com/cse-3901-sharkey/2023-Au-Team-1-Lab-3/assets/89815958/beada96d-b015-4dd4-89e3-98cd19042d52">